 Treace Medical Concepts, LLC was formed on July 29, 2013, as a Florida limited liability company.
 Effective July 1, 2014, the entity converted to a Delaware corporation and changed its name to Treace Medical Concepts, Inc. (the "Company").
 The Company is a medical technology company with the goal of advancing the standard of care for the surgical management of bunion and related midfoot deformities.
 The Company received 510(k) clearance for the Lapiplasty System in March 2015 and began selling its surgical medical devices in September 2015.
 The Company has pioneered the proprietary Lapiplasty 3D Bunion Correction System - a combination of instruments, implants and surgical methods designed to surgically correct all three planes of the bunion deformity and secure the unstable joint, addressing the root cause of the bunion.
-In addition, the Company offers other advanced instrumentation and implants for use in the Lapiplasty Procedure or other ancillary procedures performed in high frequency with bunion surgery.
-In 2021, the Company expanded its offerings with the AdductoplastyTM Midfoot Correction System, designed for reproducible correction of the midfoot to provide further support to hallux valgus patients.
+In addition, the Company offers advanced instrumentation and implants for use in other procedures performed in high frequency with bunion surgery.
 The Company operates from its corporate headquarters located in Ponte Vedra, Florida.

-Initial Public Offering
+Initial Public Offering and Follow-on Offering